Healthdirect Free Australian health advice you can count on.

 What is interventional pain management?

-Interventional pain treatments for chronic pain include:
+Interventional pain treatments for chronic pain include a range of options:

-• Surgery: some types of chronic pain may respond to surgical treatment.
+• Surgery — Some types of chronic pain may respond to surgical treatment.

 When should I see my doctor?